dammitjim/dammitjim.co.uk/content/project/casts.md

 tags = ["project"]
 title = "Casts"
 language = "Golang"
+weight = 3

 +++
-Leverage the iTunes search API to get podcast information, distill it and prepare it for storage.
+Leverage the iTunes search API to get podcast information, concurrently normalise the returned data and prepare it for storage in a seperate service API.

+Originally built for an RSS scraping project I was working on.